Mo0rBy/SRE_intro_to_IAC_and_Ansible/README.md

 ### Installing Ansible
 We only need to install Ansible on 1 machine and not on the machines that are controlled by Ansible.
 This is known as "agentless".

+*Defintion of Agentless (from Whatis.com) = Agentless, in computing, refers to operations where no service, daemon or process (AKA an agent) needs to run in the background on the machine the action is being performed on.*

 To install Ansible, execute the following commands:
 ```
 sudo apt-get install software-properties-common -y